alfonsof/terraform-aws-examples/README.md

 ## Quick start

-The code consists of Terraform examples using HashiCorp Configuration Language (HCL) on AWS.
+The code consists of Terraform examples using HashiCorp Configuration Language (HCL) on AWS (Amazon Web Services).

 All the code is in the [code](/code) folder.